 Published on November 26th, 2011 | by Becky Striepe3

-Etching cream is one of the simplest ways to put your own designs onto glass, and you can even make custom stencils to fancy things up!
+Etching cream is one of the simplest ways to get started with DIY glass etching, and you can even make custom stencils to fancy things up!

 The etching cream itself is not the greenest material, so you do want to make sure you’re working in a well-ventilated area when you’re doing glass etching, and it’s a good idea to wear rubber gloves when you’re handling etching cream.
 Once you’ve taken the proper safety measures, hit the thrift store or your own cabinet for some old glasses, and you’re ready to etch!